QuennieZeng/Empathic-Credit-System-Analysis/README.md

 ### SQL Queries

-The SQL scripts in the `data_input` folder perform various data quality checks, such as:
+The SQL scripts in the `sql` folder checks many dataa cleaning situations and perform various data quality checks, such as:

 #### Loans Data:
 - Missing value analysis.